bsl/send-sds/README.md

 ### List MIDI devices

+Connect your Elektron Machinedrum to your computer via a MIDI interface and run:

 ```shell
 amidi -l
 ```

+Take note of the `Device` column for the device you want to send an audio sample to.

-I (used to) own an Elektron Machinedrum that I connected to my computer through the Elektron TurboMIDI interface.
+For example, if your Elektron Machinedrum is connected to the computer via an Elektron TurboMIDI interface the output would look something like this:
-`amidi` shows something like this with that setup:

 ```
 Dir Device    Name
 IO  hw:1,0,0  Elektron TM-1 MIDI 1
 ```

-Take note of the `Device` column for the device you want to send an audio sample to.
+In this case, `hw:1,0,0` is the device you will send data to.

 ### Send a mono SDS file to sample slot 2